strogo/goal/manual/run/index.md

 As you can see there two main sections.
 They are:

-* `init` contains commands that are executed once per start of `sunplate run` command.
+* `init` contains commands that are executed once per start of `goal run` command.
-Moreover, they are started again when your `sunplate.yml` file is changed and its reload is required.
+Moreover, they are started again when your `goal.yml` file is changed and its reload is required.
 * `watch` specifies directories and their lists of commands.
 Just as you can may expect, the commands will be executed when some files in those directories are updated.